getPopsure/engineer-challenge/frontend/README.md

 # Frontend

-This is the frontend part of the [Junior Fullstack Engineer code challenge](../Readme.md).
+This is the frontend part of the [Feather Software Engineer code challenge](../Readme.md).

 This project has been set up with: